hwanggit/Desktop-Assistant/README.md

-# Desktop-Assistant
+# Python AI Voice Assistant
-Created a working voice-activated desktop assistant using Python libraries
+Created an AI voice-activated desktop assistant using Python, with speech to text translation.